cicatrixx/UU_Reproducible-Codes/README.md

 FOR ROBUSTNESS
 Make your assumptions/expectations transparent by adding them explicitly. in the simplest case, assumptions can be if/while statements. for fancier implementations, use try/catch/except/finally statements

+## Documentation
+Write readme, comments in code, notebooks w examples, change log

+Remove zombie code when sharing!

+Write comments describing ***why*** the code is here instead of ***how*** the code works step by step.
+The code will describe how it works

+Use docstrings in R for auto generate documentation